GadoSpinâ„¢ F

 - Accumulates in atherosclerotic plaques

-- Leads to significant T1 positive enhancement in atherosclerotic vasculature
+- Leads to significant T1 positive enhancement in the vascular system

 Alternatively, benefit from GadoSpin F: